mike590/fe2/readme.md

 Plan:

+display all shows in carousel
+then, either:
+  move it form top to bottom based on device size
+  OR
+  use react router to listen to clicks on carousel and trigger change in FocusedComponent and url AppComponent needs to get id from the url, and pass it to FocusedComponent.
+  - Id stored in state of AppComponent?
+Or find the show based on id, and store that in state?

+style focused component

 3-4 Components:

-ContainerComponent is top level, contains FocusedComponent and CarouselComponent FocusedComponent (presentation comp)
+AppComponent is top level, contains FocusedComponent and CarouselComponent FocusedComponent (presentation comp)
 CarouselComponent (presentation comp)
 ***MAYBE*** each show in the carousel is a SlotComponent